 What’s the best approach?

-It is always advised to choose vulnerability remediation over mitigating vulnerabilities.
+It is always advisable to choose vulnerability remediation over mitigating vulnerabilities.
 To stay ahead of cyber-attacks, you must remediate vulnerabilities and not just mitigate them since mitigating is a temporary solution.
 There are high chances that mitigated vulnerability could lead to a potential threat.

 Conclusion

-While both vulnerability mitigation and remediation play essential roles in keeping your organization safe from cyberattacks, remediating vulnerabilities definitely goes a step ahead!
+While vulnerability mitigation and remediation play essential roles in keeping your organization safe from cyberattacks, remediating vulnerabilities definitely goes a step ahead!

 Organizations can up their vulnerability remediation game by opting for automated tools that instantly remediate vulnerabilities.
 SanerNow is one such tool that can detect vulnerabilities and remediate them with its integrated patch management.
 It also provides other 100+ security controls that can secure your organization.